Causality: Forecasts Measured in Profit, Not Percentages

 Engineered for Financial Control

-We recognise that a forecast is only valuable if it drives a better financial outcome.
+A forecast is only valuable if it drives a better financial outcome.
 Causality is built around one core financial metric: the Cost of Forecast Error (CFE).

-Enterprise Ready, NZ Focused
+Enterprise Ready, New Zealand Focused

 Most executives will tell you that when shaping business plans and strategy, forecasts can serve as a great counterweight to gut feelings and biases.
 Most will also admit, however, that their forecasts are still notoriously inaccurate.